fbielejec/fbielejec.github.io/_posts/2021-11-26-spread-progress-update.md

     Your browser does not support the video tag.
 </video>

-In [December last year](https://www.blog.nodrama.io/spread/) I announced I will be working on a next version of the popular [Spread](https://rega.kuleuven.be/cev/ecv/software/SpreaD3) package, for vizualizing how viruses and other pathogens are spreading in time and space.
+In [December last year](https://www.blog.nodrama.io/spread/) I announced I will be working on a next version of the popular [Spread](https://rega.kuleuven.be/cev/ecv/software/SpreaD3) package, for visualizing how viruses and other pathogens are spreading in time and space.
 First two releases were written as part of my PhD research, however it remained in use ever since, and at least weekly I would get emails with some questions about it that I shamelessly forwarded to my ex-colleagues (sorry guys!).
 Eventually the bit-rot made the legacy versions very cumbersome to use, and in the in the midst of the ongoing COVID pandemic I was approached by the head of my old lab to write a new release.